siplasplas/frugal-lru-cache/README.md

 whole old map.<br>
 This way slot map<int,int> uses only 12.25 bytes per element, (0.25 = 2 bits of two bitmaps

+#### auto-resizing
+Map should grow if filling ratio reach 80% - 90%.
+Sizes should be 2^n or 1.5*2^n.<br>
+Initial size will 16 slots,
+sizes forms series: 16,24,32,48,64,96,128...
+If size is eqaul of power of two, it resizes 1.5 times, if size is eqaul of power of two times 1.5, it resizes 1.33333... times.
+Resize 1.5 times if filling ratio reach 90% and after filling ratio reaches 60%.<br>
+Resize 1.33333... times if filling ratio reach 80% and filling ratio reaches also 60%.<br>
+Another solution is when many elements are created and erased.
+If filling ratio with existing and erase elements reach summary respectively 80 and 90 percent of filling ratio, this should resize or only rewrite with garbage collection with the same size.
+The same size, if existing elements are less or equal 60%.<br>
+Some situation if size  od power two reach 90%:
+- 90% existing 0% erased -> resize, ratio will 60%
+- 80% existing 10 erased -> resize, ratio will 53.33%
+- 61% existing 29 erased -> resize, ratio will 40.66%
+- 60% existing 30 erased -> don't resize, ratio will 60%
+- 30% existing 60 erased -> don't resize, ratio will 30%
+Default filling ratio after resizing will 60% and minimal 40%;
+if doesn't resize, ratio after garbage collection will be
+- equal percent of existing.

+In theoretical situation, when size before resizing is not a power of two or 1.5 * power of two, with monimal size = 16, size is treated as nearest power of two or 1.5 * power of two, greater than real size.
+For example, if size = 17, treated is 24 and resize directly to 32.
+But these situation will quite hypothetical, needed only in test case.